ryangjchandler/phpfmt/README.md

 * [ ] Ensure formatted strings maintain escape sequences and line breaks.
 * [ ] Make method chains more readable across multiple lines.
 * [ ] Provide configuration options for concatenation spacing.

+## Contributing

+All contributions are welcome.
+Please consult the [Issues](/issues) page to see what we need help with.